maxgio92/notes/content/notes/kind-podman-rootless-wsl2-deep-dive.md

 ## Systemd

-**Configure systemd resource delegation**
+### Configure systemd resource delegation

-This is required in order to run Podman in rootless mode and manage resources in control groups with delegation.
+This is required in order to run Podman in rootless mode and manage resources with control delegation to the cgroups subtrees.

 For the root user slice: